Last updated on March 10th, 2019

 HISTORY OF COMO ZOO

 The Como Zoo is a free zoo located in St.Paul MN.
 In 1897 the city was gifted three deer and they needed a place to hold them.
 It wasn’t long before they started acquiring other animals and soon the zoo was born.
 Before you knew it they were taking their big cats through the streets for people to get a closer look.
 Can you imagine if they tried that today!
 This practice has since changed and the zoo has grown to house over 153 of different animal species.
 They occupy 11.5 acres of land.
 Their animals range from Tortoises to Polar Bears.
-And this zoo even has the Trifecta: Lions and Tigers and Bears!
+And the Como Zoo even has the Trifecta: Lions and Tigers and Bears!
 It’s always a mission of mine at every zoo I visit to see it.

 Photo Courtesy of Como Zoo and Conservatory